 Purpose of the OAIC’s complaint referral powers

-1.70 Referral of a complaint to an alternative complaint body is likely to arise in very limited cases where the OAIC’s jurisdiction overlaps with that of an alternative complaint body, and the complaint (or application) may be made about the act or practice to either the OAIC or the other body and the referral will ensure that the complaint is dealt with in the most convenient and effective manner.
+1.70 Referral of a complaint to an alternative complaint body can arise where the OAIC’s jurisdiction overlaps with that of an alternative complaint body, and the complaint (or application) may be made about the act or practice to either the OAIC or the other body and the referral will ensure that the complaint is dealt with in the most convenient and effective manner.

-- it considers that a complaint or application relating to the matter has been, or could have been made, to an alternative complaint body which provides a better or more effective remedy for the subject matter of the complaint, and
+- they form the opinion that a complaint or application relating to the matter has been, or could have been made, to an alternative complaint body, and